1924 United States presidential election in West Virginia

 The 1924 United States presidential election in West Virginia took place on November 4, 1924, as part of the 1924 United States presidential election which was held throughout all contemporary 48 states.
 Voters chose eight representatives, or electors to the Electoral College, who voted for president and vice president.

 West Virginia voted for the Republican nominee, incumbent President Calvin Coolidge of Massachusetts, over the Democratic nominee and West Virginia native, Ambassador John W. Davis.
 Coolidge ran with former Budget Director Charles G. Dawes of Illinois, while Davis ran with Governor Charles W. Bryan of Nebraska.
 Also in the running that year was the Progressive Party nominee, Senator Robert M. La Follette of Wisconsin and his running mate Senator Burton K. Wheeler of Montana, which the ticket ran under a fusion of both the Socialist Party of America and the Farmer–Labor Party in the state.

 Coolidge won the state by a margin of 5.38 percent.
+Until 2008, this was the last time West Virginia voted Republican while Virginia voted Democratic.

 As of 2025, this is the last time that Wayne County voted for a candidate that lost the state as a whole.